Delek Us Holdings, Inc. Sells 6,708 Shares of Delek US Holdings, Inc. (NYSE:DK) Stock

-Delek US Holdings, Inc. (NYSE:DK – Get Rating) Director Delek Us Holdings, Inc. sold 6,708 shares of Delek US stock in a transaction dated Wednesday, March 2nd.
-The shares were sold at an average price of $41.40, for a total value of $277,711.20.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Delek US Holdings, Inc. (NYSE:DK – Get Rating) Director Delek Us Holdings, Inc. sold 6,708 shares of the business’s stock in a transaction dated Wednesday, March 9th.
+The stock was sold at an average price of $40.94, for a total transaction of $274,625.52.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.

 Delek Us Holdings, Inc. also recently made the following trade(s):